sristov/magellan/README.md

 **OutputSampl_AvailabilityRestrictions.txt**

 This file lists the restrictions imposed if the available number of individuals per line is smaller than the target number.
-AvailableAllCount inncludes available and already sampled individuals.
+AvailableAllCount includes available and already sampled individuals.
 AvailableRealCount is the number of available non-sampled individuals.
 DIFF is the difference between the target number of samplings and the number of available individuals per line.
 If there are more available individuals than the target number per line, the